Duquesne 79, Saint Louis 66

 Ohio made the postseason twice during Rhodes' tenure, winning the Mid-American Conference Tournament and advancing to the NCAA Tournament in 2004-05 and earning a spot in the inaugural College Basketball Invitational in 2007-08.

-In his nine seasons in Athens, Ohio, Rhodes helped produce seven all-conference forwards, including three-time first-team All-MAC selection Brandon Hunter, who was a second-round draft choice of the Boston Celtics in the 2003 NBA Draft.
+In his nine seasons in Athens, Ohio, Rhodes helped produce seven all-conference forwards, including three-time first-team All-MAC selection Brandon Hunter, who was the Boston Celtics' second-round draft pick in 2003.

 Prior to joining the Bobcats, Rhodes was an assistant for two years at Atlantic 10 member St. Bonaventure under Jim Baron.
 While at SBU, Rhodes worked on the same staff as DU associate head coach Brian Nash.
 Rhodes launched his coaching career at then-Division II North Florida in 1996-97.